syovchev/generative-art/Faces/README.md

 ## Delaunay portraits

-I stumbled upon examples of Delaunay portraits on Pinterest and was so impressed by them, that I wanted to reverse-engineer the code behind them.
+I stumbled upon examples of Delaunay portraits on Pinterest and was so impressed, that I wanted to reverse-engineer the code behind them.

 ### Examples
 **Input**